The $2 billion digital 'ram-raids': Inside the scams - fraudsters targeting your money

 It’s a brazen, sickening way to obtain people’s data and other personal details.

-Keall highlighted the proliferation of fake Facebook pages last week.
+Keall highlighted the proliferation of fake Facebook pages two weeks ago.
 He wrote on LinkedIn that many scams and so much fraud would be prevented “if the social media firms would take concrete steps to verify the identity of a person creating a new account”.

 Beaumont says scammers are “sophisticated and tricky” and will never disappear.